scify/laravel-cookies-consent/README.md

 This plugin provides a simple cookie consent window through which the user can specify the cookies they would like to allow.

-After the user submission, the relevant cookies are set on the browser, and can then be used in the front-end.
+After the user submission, the page reloads and the relevant cookies are set on the browser, and can then be used in the front-end.

 ## Installation